 This glacial lake is the biggest and deepest in Pirin Mountains.
 Nestled down at the base of the Popovski cirque and guarded by some of the highest and most challenging peaks in the range, the lake is a popular place for summer hikes.
 Popovo Lake has an interesting irregular pentagon shape and a tiny round island in the middle of the lake.
 This makes it easily recognizable even from afar, while you are standing on top of a mountain peak.

-If you are looking for an easy hike, aiming to relax and enjoy the hot summer days, I would suggest the trail to the Popovo Lake.
-It is also suitable for beginners, but always make sure you are well prepared when you go hiking.
+If you are looking for an easy hike, aiming to relax and enjoy the hot summer days, I would suggest the trail to Popovo Lake.
+It is also suitable for beginners, but you still need preparation before hiking.

 The hike to Muratovo Lake is one of the easiest and most beautiful hiking trails in Pirin National Park.
 It takes approximately one hour from Vihren Hut, but I strongly recommend taking this route slow in order to be able to enjoy the spectacular views along the way.
 If you are into photography, you would certainly want to take some photos as you are hiking up.

-The green grass, the fresh air and the ice cold water make this the perfect spot to take a long break after the hike.
+The green grass, the fresh air and the ice-cold water make this the perfect spot to take a long break.

 Even though that this is not the traditional mountainous route, I would still recommend stopping by the Baikushev’s Pine, as it will give you even a better feeling and understanding of the significant of the Pirin National Park.

-Two years of hiking around Pirin National Park and there is still so much more to see and explore.
-Pirin in reality might be rocky and rough, but it is also peaceful, beautiful and quiet.
-The crystal clear glacier lakes, the marble summits, the flawless nature beauty, the breathtaking sceneries will make you fall in love with Pirin Mountains.
+Three years of hiking around Pirin National Park and there is still so much more to see and explore.
+Pirin, in reality, might be rocky and rough, but it is also peaceful, beautiful and quiet.
+The crystal clear glacier lakes, the marble summits, the flawless natural beauty, the breathtaking sceneries will make you fall in love with Pirin Mountains.
 Once been to Pirin National Park you will want to come back again.

-I myself am sure that I will be back next year again for even more adventures hikes – Koncheto (“The Small Horse”) and Djangala Peak.
+I am sure that I will be back again for even more adventures – Koncheto (“The Small Horse”) and Djangala Peak.
 So, I will be coming up with another updated list of the best hikes in Pirin National Park.

-At the meantime, did you get inspired to visit Pirin Mountain?
-Does any of these hikes sound like something you would be interested in?
+Did you get inspiration to visit Pirin Mountain?
+Would you like to try any of these hikes?
 Or you have already hiked around the Pirin National Park?
 If so, did you enjoy it and which were your favourite hiking trails?
 Share in the comments section below!